Variants of the Gy\`arf\`as-Sumner Conjecture: Oriented Trees and Rainbow Paths: Induced rainbow paths

-\begin{theorem}[Gy\'arf\'as-Szemeredi-Tuza] Let $G$ be an optimally colored graph.
+\begin{theorem}[Gy\'arf\'as-Szemeredi-Tuza~\cite{GyarfasSzemerediTuza}] Let $G$ be an optimally colored graph.
 Then every tree on $\chi(G)$ vertices occurs as a rainbow subgraph of $G$. \end{theorem}

-Such a result cannot be obtained for non-optimal colorings, even for triangle-free graphs, due to Kierstead and Trotter's counterexample~\cite {KiersteadAndTrotter}, which is a triangle-free graph with a coloring such that there is no rainbow claw in the graph.
 Does every tree on $s$ vertices occur as an \emph {induced} rainbow subgraph of any \emph{optimally} colored $K$-free graph with high enough chromatic number (where $K$ is some complete graph)?
 Clearly, an affirmative answer to this question would imply the Gy\'arf\'as-Sumner conjecture.
 We now show that it can be inferred from Theorem~\ref{thm:rainbowsubgraph} that an optimally colored $C_4$-free graph $G$ having $\chi(G)\geq (2s)^s$ contains every tree on $s$ vertices as an induced rainbow subgraph.
 In fact, the following more general statement is true.

 \begin{theorem} Let $G$ be a $K_{2,r}$-free graph ($r\geq 2$) such that $\chi(G)\geq (rs)^s$.
 Then for every optimal coloring of $G$, every tree on $s$ vertices is present as an induced rainbow subgraph of $G$. \end{theorem} \begin{proof} Consider an optimal coloring of $G$.
 Let $T$ be a complete $(rs)$-ary tree having $s$ levels (a rooted tree in which all internal vertices have exactly $rs$ children and every leaf is at a distance of $s-1$ from the root).
 It follows from Theorem~\ref{thm:rainbowsubgraph} that $T$ occurs as a rainbow subgraph of $G$.
 It can be seen in the following way that any tree $H$ having at most $s$ vertices occurs as a subgraph of $T$ that is also an induced subgraph of $G$.
 We prove this by induction on $|V(H)|$.
 If $|V(H)|\leq 1$, then the statement is trivially true.
 Suppose that $|V(H)|\geq 2$.
 Let $u$ be a leaf of $H$ and $v$ its unique neighbour in $H$.
 Further, let $H'=H-u$.
 Let $T'$ be the subtree induced in $T$ by the internal vertices of $T$.
 Note that $T'$ contains as a subgraph a complete $(r(s-1))$-ary tree having $s-1$ levels.
 Therefore, since $|V(H')|\leq s-1$, by the inductive hypothesis, there is a subgraph $H''$ of $T'$ isomorphic to $H'$ that is also an induced subgraph of $G$.
 Let $v'$ be the vertex corresponding to $v$ in $V(H'')\subseteq V(T)$.
 Note that since $|N_{H''}(v')|\leq s-2$, we have $|N_T(v')\setminus N_{H''}(v')|\geq rs-(s-2)$.
 Therefore, we can choose distinct vertices $u_1,u_2,\ldots,u_{rs-s}\in N_T(v')\setminus N_{H''}(v')$.
 Note that since $H''$ is an induced subgraph of $G$, $\{u_1,u_2,\ldots,u_{rs-s}\}\cap V(H'')=\emptyset$.
 For every vertex $x\in V(H'')\setminus\{v'\}$, we have $|N_G(x)\cap\{u_1,u_2,\ldots,u_{rs-s}\}|\leq r-1$, as otherwise, $r$ neighbours of $x$ in $\{u_1,u_2,\ldots,u_{rs-s}\}$ together with $x$ and $v'$ will form a $K_{2,r}$ in $G$.
 Thus $\sum_{x\in V(H'')\setminus\{v'\}} |N_G(x)\cap\{u_1,u_2,\ldots,u_{rs-s}\}|\leq (r-1)(s-2)<rs-s$.
 Therefore, there exists $i\in\{1,2,\ldots,rs-s\}$ such that $N_G(u_i)\cap (V(H'')\setminus\{v'\})=\emptyset$.
 Now $G[V(H'')\cup\{u_i\}]$ is an induced subgraph of $G$ that is isomorphic to $H$ and is also a subgraph of $T$.
 Thus every tree on $s$ vertices occurs as a subgraph of $T$ that is also an induced subgraph of $G$.
 Since $T$ is rainbow, it follows that every tree on $s$ vertices occurs as an induced rainbow subgraph in $G$. \end{proof}